-A study by Iredale and Ogunleye (2017) highlighted that a financial barrier is the most significant impediment to adopting EMA standards in South Africa.
+A study by Iredele and Ogunleye (2017) highlighted that a financial barrier is the most significant impediment to adopting EMA standards in South Africa.
 The core and foundation of this obstacle is whether the cost of implementing EMA surpasses the benefits.
 According to Setthasakko (2010), the fundamental reasons for the barriers include a lack of administrative training, little concentration on economic strength, and a need for more direction in environmental management accounting.
-A study by Lee (2011) determined that certain manufacturing companies still need a planned approach to implementing environmental management accounting into their practices.
-Furthermore, these companies' accounting and information systems need to improve the adoption of environmental management accounting.
+A study by Lee (2011) determined that certain manufacturing companies do not have a planned approach to implementing environmental management accounting into their practices.
+Furthermore, these companies accounting and information systems hinder the adoption of environmental management accounting.
 According to Jamil et al. (2015), financial constraints impede EMA's development in small manufacturing companies.
 Thus, inadequate environmental awareness (regarding actual economic impacts) and skills impede the implementation of environmental problems into accounting systems and processes.
 The study also revealed that the need for an EMA guide impedes incorporating environmental problems into current accounting systems and processes.

 This research is significant as it addresses the barriers that influence adopting sustainable practices in food and beverage manufacturing firms.
-The previous empirical literature has revealed that many stakeholders are pushing firms to perform business activities that do not adversely impact the environment.
+The previous empirical literature has revealed that a significant number of stakeholders are pushing firms to perform their business activities in a manner that does not adversely impact the environment.